t8js/store/README.md

 let counterStore = new PersistentStore(0, "counter");
 ```

-Whenever updated, `counterStore` above will save its state to the `"counter"` key of `localStorage`.
+Whenever updated, `counterStore` above will save its value to the `"counter"` key of `localStorage`.
 (Pass `{ session: true }` as the third parameter of `new PersistentStore()` to use `sessionStorage` instead of `localStorage`.)

-The following call signals the store to read the state value from the browser storage, which can be used once or multiple times during the app session:
+The following call signals the store to read the value from the browser storage, which can be used once or multiple times after creating the store:

 ```js
 counterStore.sync();
 ```

-If it's desirable to sync a store just once regardless of the number of sync calls (that might come from multiple independent parts of the app), `syncOnce()` calls can be used instead:
+If it's desirable to sync a store with the browser storage just once regardless of the number of sync calls (which might come from multiple independent parts of the code), `syncOnce()` calls can be used instead:

 ```js
 counterStore.syncOnce(); // Syncs once disregarding subsequent syncOnce() calls
 ```

-The way data gets saved to and restored from a browser storage entry (including filtering out certain data or otherwise rearranging the saved data) can be redefined by setting `options.serialize` and `options.deserialize` in `new PersistentStore(data, storageKey, options)`.
+The way the store value gets saved to and restored from a browser storage entry (including filtering out certain data or otherwise rearranging the saved data) can be redefined by setting `options.serialize` and `options.deserialize` in `new PersistentStore(value, storageKey, options)`.
 By default, these options act like `JSON.stringify()` and `JSON.parse()` respectively.